real-logic/aeron/README.md

 Efficient reliable UDP unicast, multicast, and IPC message transport.

+Performance is the key focus.
+Aeron is designed to be the highest throughput with the lowest and most predictable latency possible of any messaging system.

 For details of usage, protocol specification, FAQ, etc. please check out the [Wiki](https://github.com/real-logic/Aeron/wiki).